 Its common that a child will refuse to go with a parent trying to exercise their possession, or that a parent will withhold their child from the parent attempting to exercise possession.
 This is what is known as passive contempt.
 So comes most parents’ question: does my child have to go with the other parent?

 The short answer is yes.
 Visitation is not optional for a child just because they refuse to go.
-Judges make orders excepting they be followed, and if you are a the custodial parent or managing conservator, you should comply by a Judge’s orders even if your child doesn’t want to follow the orders or there may be consequences for you.
+As the custodial parent or managing conservator, you must follow the orders issued by judges, even if your child does not want to comply with them.
+Failure to comply may result in consequences for you.

 Why Does My Child Refuse to See Me?